Skip to Content

 Contact Local Wildlife Rehabilitator for Assistance

-If you find a baby hawk or hawk fledgling, reaching out to a licensed wildlife rehabilitator is your best move.
+If you find a baby hawk or hawk fledgling, contact a local rehab center or licensed wildlife rehabilitator immediately.

-Place the bird in a quiet, dark spot, follow expert advice, and trust professionals for better release success.
+Place the bird in a quiet, dark spot and follow rescue tips.

 Keep Injured Adult Raptors Contained and Do Not Handle

 Spotting an injured adult raptor?
-Handling it yourself risks injury to both you and the bird.
+Protect yourself and the bird with these precautions:

 Keep Baby Raptors in a Dark, Quiet Place